The very best of today’s technical clothing is extremely good and will keep you warm and dry in all but the most extreme conditions imaginable.

 How to choose the best sailing jacket

 How can you identify the best sailing jackets?
-All have some features in common, including articulated arms for ease of movement, reinforcement in the lower back panel, handwarmer pockets, a quick-dry fabric lined collar and effective cuff seals.
+Well, it’s not as simple as you might think.
+All have some features in common, including articulated arms for ease of movement, reinforcement in the lower back panel, handwarmer pockets, a quick-dry fabric-lined collar and effective cuff seals.

-All the key brands have become very good at the attention to detail at the design stage that’s needed for these elements to work well.
+All the important brands have nailed the attention to detail at the design stage to ensure all the elements to work well while out at sea.

 One important aspect that’s not often fully understood is the differences in fabric types.
-Less expensive garments usually employ a two-layer outer material, which require a separate inner lining.
-This can make the sailing jacket more awkward to put on and take off, and adds to the bulk in your kit bag.
+Less expensive garments usually employ a two-layer outer material, which requires a separate inner lining.
+This can make the sailing jacket more awkward to put on and take off and adds to the bulk in your kit bag.

 Three-layer fabrics don’t need an inner lining and from a comfort perspective are therefore preferable to two-layer options.
 They also tend to dry a lot faster.
 This puts to bed the old idea that a heavy sailing jacket automatically offers better protection.